zanui/ZanuiFixturesBundle/src/Resources/doc/guides/conventions.rst

                 `-- (other fixture classes)

-The names of the entity fields inside the YAML file also need to follow a convention, as the the bundle uses it to infer the setter method to call in order to set their value:
+The names of the entity fields inside the YAML file also need to follow a convention, as the bundle uses it to infer the setter method to call in order to set their value:

 - To have a setter method called ``setUsername`` invoked, the field in the YAML file needs to be called ``username`` or ``Username``
 - If the setter method was called ``setUserName``, then the field would need to be called ``user_name`` or ``UserName``.